 Tablets with Lenovo AnyPen are not art tablets per se, since there’s no pressure sensitivity or palm rejection.
 But for those who geek out on pen tech, it’s a fun concept.

-It would be great if a pressure-sensitive tablet came out with this feature, especially with a larger screen; it would be a tough job to incorporate such a feature.
-But imagine how good life would be if you could still be productive on your tablet after dropping your digitizer pen down a storm drain.
+It would be great if a pressure-sensitive tablet came out with this feature, especially with a larger screen.
+Imagine if you could still be productive after dropping your digitizer pen down a storm drain.
+Hopefully, you keep some spare pens around just in case.

-Lenovo has released AnyPen on Windows tablets, but also has demonstrated it using Android.
+Lenovo has released AnyPen on Windows tablets and Android.

 If you want to read more about the tech, check out this post on the Lenovo blog.